RAQ: Relationship-Aware Graph Querying in Large Networks: Experiments

 \subsection{Experimental Setup}

 All experiments are performed using codes written in Java on an Intel(R) Xeon(R) E5-2609 8-core machine with 2.5 GHz CPU and 512 GB RAM running Linux Ubuntu 14.04.

-\textbf{Query graph:} Query graphs are generated by selecting an edge uniformly at random from the target graph and then growing the graph to a desired size.
-Unless specifically mentioned, the default query graph size is $7$ edges.
-All the reported results were averaged over $30$ random query graphs.
+\textbf{Query graph:} Query graphs are generated by selecting random subgraphs from the target graph.
+Following convention in graph querying \cite{NEMA,exemplar}, we considered queries with size up to $10$ edges.
+All reported results were averaged over $30$ random query graphs.

-\textbf{Baseline:} As discussed in Sec.~\ref{sec:intro}, none of the existing techniques in the literature can be used for either answering context-aware queries or index them.
-Thus, the baseline technique for us is the naive algorithm discussed in Sec.~\ref{sec:naive}.

-\textbf{Parameters:} \ignore{The number of hops ($h$) used to construct the neighborhood vector of an edge is fixed to $2$ (Eq.~\ref{eq:nv}).} The decay parameter is set to $\delta = 0.25$.
-Unless otherwise stated, the branching factor in CGQ-tree is $b=4$.
-While building CGQ-tree, we set a node as leaf node if it contains less than $100$ edges.
-Unless specifically, mentioned, the default value of $k$ is set to 10. \ignore{